kelciour/mpv-scripts/README.md

 - **sub-export** - extract selected subtitles from .mkv file

-- **sub-playback** - add interactive mode, i.e. automatically pause at the end of the fragment with option to continue playback or replay it again with or without subtitles
+- **sub-playback** - add interactive mode, i.e. automatically pause at the end of the fragment with an option to continue playback or replay the fragment again with or without subtitles

-- **sub-replay** - replay previous sentence
+- **sub-replay** - replay a previous sentence

-- **sub-search** - search for phrase in subtitles and skip to it
+- **sub-search** - search for a phrase in subtitles and skip to it

 - **sub-sentences** - generate subtitles with sentences

+- **sub-voracious** - reading and listening practice (inspired by [voracious.app](https://github.com/rsimmons/voracious))

-- **subs2srs** - automatically add new card in Anki with audio, picture and text
+- **subs2srs** - automatically add new card in Anki with audio, picture and text (outdated, replaced by [mpv2anki](https://ankiweb.net/shared/info/1213145732) add-on)